-We run a regression-based analysis of our pay by gender identity globally and our pay by race/ethnicity in the United States to ensure our compensation practices are equitable.
+We run a regression-based analysis of our pay by gender identity globally (where we are legally allowed to collect this data) and our pay by race/ethnicity in North America to ensure our compensation practices are equitable.
 We run this analysis at least twice a year in partnership with a third-party pay equity firm.
 We have a dedicated budget maintained to remediate statistically significant, systematic pay gaps that may be discovered in the course of these studies.